Orbital blowout fracture: Epidemiology

-Clinical Pearl

 History

-Orbital floor fractures were investigated and described by MacKenzie in Paris in 1844 and the term blow out fracture was coined in 1957 by Smith & Regan, who were investigating injuries to the orbit and resultant inferior rectus entrapment, by placing a hurling ball on cadaverous orbits and striking it with a mallet.In the 1970's an occuplastic surgeon named Putterman described the first reccomendations for surgery.
-In the 1970's Putterman advocated for repair of virtually no orbital floor fractures and instead promoted watchful waiting for up to six weeks.
+Orbital floor fractures were investigated and described by MacKenzie in Paris in 1844 and the term blow out fracture was coined in 1957 by Smith & Regan, who were investigating injuries to the orbit and resultant inferior rectus entrapment, by placing a hurling ball on cadaverous orbits and striking it with a mallet.In the 1970s an occuplastic surgeon named Putterman described the first recommendations for surgery.
+In the 1970s Putterman advocated for repair of virtually no orbital floor fractures and instead promoted watchful waiting for up to six weeks.
 At the same time the Plastic surgeons put out literature recommending repair of every orbital floor fracture.
 Now there has been a softening from both sides and an agreeance in the middle.